vvuri/ng_go_kuber/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build
+- Run `npx eslint`

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+- Run `ng build` to build the project.
+- The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests